 Geelong Road, Whitely Parade and Mitford Parade safety upgrades

-As part of the Australian Government Black Spots Program, we are improving safety at Princes Highway-Geelong Road, Whitely Parade and Mitford Parade in West Footscray.
+As part of the Australian Government Black Spots Program, we have improved safety at Princes Highway-Geelong Road, Whitely Parade and Mitford Parade in West Footscray.

-To make the intersection of Whitely Parade and Princes Highway-Geelong Road safer for motorists and pedestrians, we’ll:
+To make the intersection of Whitely Parade and Princes Highway-Geelong Road safer for motorists and pedestrians, we have:

-- reshaping the traffic island at the entrance of Whitely Parade to facilitate left turn movements from Princes Highway-Geelong Road onto Whitely Parade.
+- reshaped the traffic island at the entrance of Whitely Parade to facilitate left turn movements from Princes Highway-Geelong Road onto Whitely Parade.

-- installing a raised zebra pedestrian crossing on the Princes Highway service road east of Whitely Parade to make the road safer for public transport users.
+- installed a raised zebra pedestrian crossing on the Princes Highway service road east of Whitely Parade to make the road safer for public transport users.

 In 2024, we completed safety improvements at Princes Highway-Geelong Road and Mitford Parade intersection as part of this upgrade.